- For Researchers

 De Gruyter

-The agreement includes free open access publishing in all journals in the De Gruyter Complete Package that offer this as well as all of the publisher's open access journals.
+The agreement includes free open access publishing in all journals in the De Gruyter Complete Package that offer this, under either the hybrid or the S2O model, as well as all of the publisher's open access journals.

 https://www.degruyter.com/cms/pages/funding-support?lang=en